HMS-Core/hms-scene-fine-grained-demo/README.md

 * AndroidStuido 3.6.1 or a later version is recommended.
 * Java SDK 1.8 is recommended.
 * HMS Core (APK) 4.0.2.300 or later.
-* EMUI 10.0 or later version is recommended.
+* EMUI 10.0 or a later version is recommended.

 ## Result